 We shot a number of training videos to help US troops learn about the culture in Iraq, Afghanistan, as well as Somalia.
 It was a lot of fun, but unfortunately it was not very regular work.

-Here's me dressed as an Afghan National Army soldier with actor Navid Negahban, known for his roles in Homeland, 12 Strong, Alladin & Charlie Wilson's War.
+Here’s me dressed as an Afghan National Army soldier with actor Navid Negahban, known for his roles in Homeland, 12 Strong, Aladdin, Charlie Wilson’s War and The Cleaning Lady.

 In between shoot dates for the training videos, I started working on organizing what would eventually become the world’s largest post-apocalyptic festival, also known to many as the Mad Max Burning Man.